Cajun Scallops and Old Bay Potatoes

 Preparation

-Bake in 425 degree oven for 25-30 minutes stirring halfway through, until crispy and brown.
+Roast for 25–30 minutes, stirring halfway through, until deeply golden and crispy.

 Comments